Connect with others who understand.

 Another wrote, “This cold, cold weather isn’t helping.
 I have a much harder time breathing when I go outside.”

-One member summed it up when they explained, “I don’t mind the cold, but my breathing does sometimes.”
+One member summed it up: “I don’t mind the cold, but my breathing does sometimes.”

-It’s common to struggle with shortness of breath while moving around in the cold.
-This can make shoveling snow or cleaning out your gutters much more difficult.
-It can also mean that people end up spending a lot of time alone in the winter because leaving the house is a challenge.
+It’s common to struggle with shortness of breath in cold weather while being active.
+This is especially true when it comes to tasks like shoveling snow or cleaning out your gutters, which can become much more difficult.
+Some people may spend a lot of time alone in the winter because leaving the house is challenging.

-Fortunately, there are many ways that you can mitigate the effect that cold weather has on your PH.
-Talk to your doctor or pulmonologist about your symptoms — especially if you notice them worsening when it’s cold outside.
-They can help you come up with solutions or treatment options to manage your symptoms, even on chilly days.
+Luckily, there are steps you can take to reduce the impact of cold weather on your PH.
+You should also talk to your doctor or pulmonologist about your symptoms — especially if you notice them worsening when it’s cold outside.
+They can help you come up with solutions and treatment options to help manage your symptoms, even on chilly days.

 Cover Your Nose and Mouth